IBM-Bluemix-Docs/sql-query/sql-query.md

 The **`<db2 host name>`** is the hostname of the Db2 instance that is used to access the Db2 web console and is also used for Java database connectivity (JDBC).

 The **`<db2 port number>`** is optional.
-It is the port number of the DRDA endpoint of the Db2 instance which is used by DB2 client JDBC drivers.
+It is the port number of the DRDA endpoint of the Db2 instance which is used by client JDBC drivers.
 The default value is **`50001`**.
-For **Db2 Warehouse on Cloud** instances it is always this port number and you can imit it.
-For **Db2 on Cloud** instances the port number can vary and you need to check the instance configuration to get the correct port number to specify here.
+For **Db2 Warehouse on Cloud** instances, this port number is fixed and you can omit it.
+For **Db2 on Cloud** instances, the port number can vary.
+Check the instance configuration to get the correct port number.

 The **`<table name>`** part specifies the table that is created in your database.
 It has the format **`<schemaname>.<tablename>`**.
 If you omit the **`<schemaname>`** part, the table is created in the schema of database user that was created for the IBMid of the SQL user.
 The table name is case-preserving, so use upper case to match database defaults.